bahrus/custom-enhancements/README.md

 So what would make much more sense to me is rather than having a "has" requirement, to instead insist that all the attributes that a single enhancement "observes" begin with the same base (be-intl or 🌐 in this case), presumably tied to the package of the enhancement.
 This proposal is now advocating enforcing such a rule, at least if the developer wishes to receive help from the platform with parsing and automated attachment.

-The reason that the flat observedAttributes approach used for custom elements doesn't quite fit the bill, is that I think it will be quite natural for developers to start by doing something with the base attribute, like supporting a JSON structure for all the properties, then decide "you know, it would be helpful to provide a more semantic api where the aspects of the enhancement can be specified individually" and kind of slap it on.
+The reason that the flat observedAttributes approach used for custom elements doesn't quite fit the bill, is that I think it will be quite natural for developers to start by doing something with the base attribute, like supporting a JSON structure for all the properties, then decide "you know, it would be helpful to provide a more semantic vocabulary where the aspects of the enhancement can be specified individually" and kind of slap it on.
 Such is not the case with custom elements.

 ### Better ergonomics for managing attribute changes